AkshayHere/teachers-portal/README.md

 ### Register new students under teacher

 A teacher can register multiple students.
-A student can also be registered to multiple teachers.
+A student can only be registered to a single teachers.

 - Endpoint: `POST /api/register`
 - Headers: `Content-Type: application/json`